 But for a deeper look into why UConn won its fifth title, it’s best you start with March 23, 2018, the day Hurley was introduced as the program’s head coach.

 On this occasion, though, he was addressing a broken team, not one that just secured a championship.
 The 2017-18 Huskies had wrapped up their miserable season 15 days earlier with a loss to SMU in the first round of the American Athletic Conference Tournament.
 At 14-18, they didn’t even qualify for the NIT.
-They had no idea what the future held for them without the coach who brought them in Kevin Ollie.
+They had no idea what the future held for them without the man who brought them in – coach Kevin Ollie.

 In a podcast appearance last week with Barstool Sports, Hurley was blunt about the group he inherited.